rahulraopune/Snowden2.0/Argument Generation/README.md

 **Execution Steps**
 - We are submitting `run_final.ipynb` file for execution.
 - Keep the validation and test files in the same folder as of `run_final.ipynb` file.
-- You can execute the full notebook either locally or on Google Colab.
+- You can execute the full notebook locally.
 - Run all the cells in the Notebook.
 The output json is produced in the `test_result.json` file.
 - Run the `eval.py` script to check the BLEU scores.